nickzuber/jaz/README.md

 ```html
 <script type="text/javascript" src="scripts/jaz.min.js"></script>
 ```
-*Jaz is currently not available as an `npm' package until an official release is made.*
+*Jaz is currently not available as an npm package until an official release is made.*

 ## Configuration
 Next, you need to instantiate a Jaz object